brylevkirill/notes/Deep Learning.md

 ----

-  "Most applications of neural nets can be considered graphical models that use neural nets to provide some of the conditional probability distributions.
-You could argue that the graphical model perspective is growing less useful because so many recent neural models have such simple graph structure (GANs, VAEs and NICE are bipartite graphs with every latent variable connected to every observed variable, PixelRNNs/MADE/NADE are the complete graph with no latent variables).
-These graphs are not very structured compared to neural models that were popular a few years ago like DBMs.
-But there are some recent models that make a little bit of use of graph structure, like VAEs with auxiliary variables."

-  *(Ian Goodfellow)*

   ["Marrying Graphical Models & Deep Learning"](http://videolectures.net/deeplearning2017_welling_inference/) by Max Welling `video`

   ["Graphical Models"](http://www.deeplearningbook.org/contents/graphical_models.html) chapter of "Deep Learning" book by Goodfellow, Bengio, Courville